Cycle9898/Biblios/README.md

 Tailwind CSS is used for styling.

-The main goal is to learn how the Symfony framework works.
+The main goal was to learn how the Symfony framework works.

 ## Getting Started